stefanofiorentino/s3it-tech-challenge/README.md

 The windows user should be able to build in Visual Studio just by installing dependencies with NuGET and producing the solution file with
 > cmake -G "Visual Studio 11 2012" ../

+## Docker
+Are you onto a Mac or Windows machine and haven't experience with cmake?
+Inside the test folder you'll find a convenient Dockerfile you can build the product just entering in the commandline
+> cd test
+> docker build -t s3it-tech-challenge .
+> docker run --name s3it s3it

 ## Software APIs
 A fully portable API structure is under investigation.

 A SWIG based interface is created in order to port the libraries to Java, Node.js and Python.

+The example can be found in the file
+> src/solutions/calculate_channel_mean/swig/calculate_channel_mean.i

+Working in this way, every ported version of the library is based on the same C++ codebase, so clients and developers can refer to a single reference documentation, jira dashboard, continuous integration report and git issues repository.

 ## Restful web APIs
 A restful API structure is under investigation.